acryldata/dbt-impact-action/README.md

         # specify the path to it here.
         # dbt_project_folder: .

+        # TODO(developer): Update this with your Acryl DataHub config.
         # Credentials to connect to Acryl.
         datahub_gms_host: https://<customer>.acryl.io/gms
         datahub_gms_token: ${{ secrets.ACRYL_GMS_TOKEN }}